bhaumiksinh/MyHub/README.md

 # Spring boot Hibernate JPA connection project
+# JSP Used for passing data in DAO
+# Bootstrap used

 data inserted using CrudRepository number files required to add
 1) UserRespository interface created for save operation